Ilario Cortesi

 Ilario Cortesi, C.R.
 (1545 – September 1608) was a Roman Catholic prelate who was Bishop of Policastro (1605–1608).

 Cortesi was born in Naples, Italy, and ordained a priest in the Congregation of Clerics Regular of the Divine Providence.
 On 10 October 1605, he was appointed by Pope Leo XI as Bishop of Policastro.
-He wserved as Bishop of Policastro until his death.
+He served as Bishop of Policastro until his death.